Types of Degrees Engineering Physics Majors Are Getting

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||2.8%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.6%|

 Online Engineering Physics Programs

-In the 2018-2019 academic year, 125 schools offered some type of engineering physics program.
+In 2018-2019, 125 schools offered a engineering physics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.